 - Residence permit for pensioners

-- Residence permit au pairs, which is issued in cases when the foreigner comes to Albania through an agreement with a host family mainly for study purposes.
+- Residence permit as au pairs, which is issued in cases when the foreigner comes to Albania through an agreement with a host family, mainly for study purposes.
 The residence permit for this category is issued as long as the agreement between au pairs and the host family lasts but not more than 1 year.

 - Residence permit for stateless persons is issued to those persons who have stayed 1 year in Albania before applying to be provided with this type of permit.